Expensify/App/docs/articles/new-expensify/expenses-&-payments/Create-an-expense.md

 {% include end-selector.html %}

-# How to delete an expense
+# How to Delete an Expense

 {% include selector.html values="desktop, mobile" %}